-Legalising street art (or graffiti) turned the already vibrant city of Rio into an even more colourful, living art gallery!
+Legalizing street art (or graffiti) turned the already vibrant city of Rio into an even more colorful, living art gallery!
 March 27th, too, is the official ‘National Graffiti Day’ in the city.

 The famous Copacabana Beach has a paved sidewalk in the style of Portuguese Mosaic, which is very distinct and formed of black and grey/white waves.

 19. The city plays an important link for local waters.

 The Maracanã River, flows through Rio de Janeiro into the Guanabara Bay.

 20. What does the city’s name mean in English?

 The name ‘Rio de Janeiro’ translates from Portuguese to mean ‘River of January’.